Operation Brother Sam: Beginning

 At 11:30 AM, a high-level meeting in Washington discussed air and naval support capabilities.
 In a telegram sent to the Embassy, they defined the dilemma between "not letting an opportunity pass that may not be repeated" and "not putting the U.S. government in charge of a lost cause."
 In addition to the squadron and fuel supplies proposed by the Embassy, the shipment of arms and ammunition was also approved.
 At 1:50 PM Rear Admiral John L. Chew ordered the task force with the aircraft carrier USS Forrestal and two guided-missile destroyers to be sent to the vicinity of Santos, where it could receive further orders.
 In parallel, a helicopter support group would also be sent, embarked on a ship accompanied by four destroyers.
-These ships belonged to the Second Fleet in the 4th Aircraft Carrier Division and 162nd and 262nd Destroyer Divisions.
+These ships belonged to the 4th Aircraft Carrier Division and 162nd and 262nd Destroyer Divisions of the Second Fleet.
 The Forrestal task force was to depart Norfolk, Virginia, at 07:00 on the 1st, local time (09:00 in Rio de Janeiro).
 The ships would take a few days to assemble.
-The task force with the aircraft carrier was expected in the area about April 10 or 11th, and the helicopters, in the 14th.
+The carrier task force was expected in the area about April 10 or 11th, and the helicopters, in the 14th.

 Under secrecy, tankers would be loaded in Aruba starting at 19:00 (Rio de Janeiro time) on the 31st and then sent in the direction of Brazil.
-The cargo of common gasoline would be the equivalent of one day's consumption in Brazil at 1977 levels.
+Their cargo of common gasoline would be the equivalent of one day's consumption in Brazil at 1977 levels.
 On the morning of the 2nd, one of them, the Santa Ynez, was ready to leave.
 It was bound for Montevideo, Uruguay, but on April 10 or 11 it would be near Rio de Janeiro.
 There was the alternative of transporting fuel by air.